 This module is delivered by an external training provider (Goodman Wilkinson Associates).
-Assessment and teaching will be modified to ensure that the standard of the content can be accredited at masters level, resulting in you receiving a Level 5 certificate by the ILM which also contributes to your MSc.
+Assessment and teaching will be modified to ensure that the standard of the content can be accredited at masters level, and provide you with the opportunity to receive a Level 5 certificate by the ILM which also contributes to your MSc.

 Project in Environmental Leadership and Management

 In this module you will conduct a detailed independent analysis of an applied environmental leadership or management challenge of your choice.
 Working alongside a partner environmental organisation, you will develop skills in project design, independent inquiry, solution development and communication.